When you log in to FotoWare, the site's home page is displayed. There is a large search bar at the top of the screen.

 Closed range form example:

-This will execute a search for pictures with a pixel width in the range 800 to 2048 pixels
+This executes a search for pictures with a pixel width in the range of 800 to 2048 pixels.

 Open range form example